-Second, it may be that women do not submit work to these journals in large numbers.
-But if that is so we need to know that and ask why.
+Third, it may be that women do not submit work to these journals in large numbers.
+But if that is so we need to ask why.
 Below I will raise the issue of stereotype threat; under stereotype threat individuals look for low-risk strategies.
 But low-risk strategies may also bring low rewards.
 If women avoid submitting work to the journals that distribute prestige, then this is a problem.

-Third, although there are, on average, 19% women in the top 20 graduate departments, only the journal Ethics comes close to this number of articles by women over the past five years.
-If, as is commonly suspected, more women specialize in ethics and history of philosophy than in other fields (it would be good to get data to confirm or disconfirm this suspicion), even this achievement by Ethics cannot be counted as a clear success.2
+Fourth, although, on average, 19 percent of the faculty in the top 20 graduate departments are women, only the journal Ethics comes close to this number of articles by women over the past five years.
+If, as is commonly suspected, more women specialize in ethics than in other fields (it would be good to get data to confirm or disconfirm this suspicion), even this achievement by Ethics cannot be counted as a clear success.1

-Fourth, although in philosophy it is often thought that women "just aren't as interested" in philosophy of mind, philosophy of language and such, this does not sit well with the fact that women seem to be doing well in linguistics, cognitive psychology and cognitive science more generally.
+Fifth, although in philosophy it is often thought that women "just aren't as interested" in philosophy of mind, philosophy of language and such, this does not sit well with the fact that women seem to be doing well in linguistics, cognitive psychology and cognitive science more generally2.
 For comparison, we looked at data from two journals in related areas, again considering main articles over the past five years and the result was: